auth0/docs/articles/microsites/add-login/add-login-native-mobile-app.md

 4. Auth0 responds with the user's ID Token and Access Token.
 5. The Access Token can be used to call an API and retrieve their information.

-For security in mobile devices, Auth0 uses the Mobile Login Flow.
+For security in native/mobile devices, Auth0 uses the Mobile Login Flow.